surfdog/static-blog/content/posts/favorite-programming-talks.md

 Who doesn't cite "Simple Made Easy" as one of their favorite talks?
 Here Rich Hickey talks about the difference between things that are simple and things that are easy.
 You'll walk away with a different perspective you can use to make technical choices.
+I re-watch this talk annually and get something new out of it every time.

 ## [Nothing is Something](https://www.youtube.com/watch?v=OMPfEXIlTVE)